North Cyprus: Going Where Few Tourists Go

 events, making it one of the most-visited attractions in North Cyprus.

-We took the six-hour cruise which took us along the stunning Mediterranean coast where hotels, resorts and dive centres thrive.
+We took the six-hour cruise which took us along the stunning Mediterranean coast where hotels, resorts and dive centers thrive.

 With a picturesque coastline stretching for more than a hundred miles Girne is hiker’s paradise as well.